uhoreg/matrix-doc/proposals/xxxx-ui-auth-by-auth-key.md

 in order to ensure that the person performing the request is actually the user who is logged in.
-This is known as [User-Unteractive Authentication](https://spec.matrix.org/unstable/client-server-api/#user-interactive-authentication-api) (UI ACTH), and often involves the user re-entering their password.
+This is known as [User-Unteractive Authentication](https://spec.matrix.org/unstable/client-server-api/#user-interactive-authentication-api) (UI Auth), and often involves the user re-entering their password.

 However, it may be inconvenient for the user to enter their password, especially on mobile devices, and some devices may have other mechanisms for